Skip to main content

 This will bring up a window for you to create a new sampling event.
 First you will select the media type for this sampling event.
 Please note: each type of media to be sampled will have to be set up as its own separate sampling event.
 Multi-media sampling events cannot be created.
 Each media must be created as a separate event, but can be created to occur on the same day if needed.

-If you want to change the event, simply click on the “Schedule” tab at the top of the page and the event name and target sampling date can be modified if desired.
 If you would like to assign this particular sampling event to one or more designated technicians, under assigned users, click the “add” icon and then select the users you would like assigned to this particular sampling event.
 The list of users is prepopulated from the list of individuals who have been previously invited to this project or workspace.

-To edit the sampling details of your sampling event, click on the “work scope” tab at the top of the page.
-A list of all your entered sample locations will appear.
-This page is where we will select which locations to sample, but first we need to select what we will be sampling for.
-Click on the “Manage Test” icon at the top right of the screen.
+Click on the “Add Tests” button in the lab column of the workscope.
 This will open a pre-populated list of all the analytical tests that the selected lab offers.
 You can scroll through the list for the desired analytical test you wish to perform on this project or search for the desired parameter at the top of the window.
+Or you can add your own tests by clicking the “create test” button.
+We cover more about creating your own tests, in a separate video.
 In this example, we're going to select BTEX and chlorides.
-After you have made your selection, hit “Save” at the bottom of that window.

 Each selected test will now appear as a new column in the sample location box.
 To select the test to be performed at a particular sampling location, simply check the appropriate box under the analytical parameter.
 If you want to “select all” or “unselect all”, simply check or uncheck the small box at the top of the column.